cloud-elements/devportal/docs/guides/common-resources/index.md

 {% include callout.html content="<strong>On this page</strong><br/><a href=#example>Example</a><br/><a href=#understanding-levels>Understanding Levels</a><br/><a href=#definitions>Definitions</a>" type="info" %}

 ## Example
 A frequent example is to create a common resource to represent your `/contacts` for various CRMs, and then transform the `/contacts` resources from those CRMs.
 You know that you want your contacts to look a certain way, regardless of the CRM system.
-You want `FirstName`, `LastName`, and `Email`.
+You want `firstName`, `lastName`, and `email`.
 But some elements call `FirstName` something else, like `FirstName`, `F_Name`, or `properties.firstname`.
-You need to create a single common resource with fields named `FirstName`, `LastName`, and `Email`.
+You need to create a single common resource with fields named `firstName`, `lastName`, and `email`.
 Then you can map all of the like fields from other elements to the fields in your common resource.
 We transform those mapped fields,  so you can write to a single API to integrate many services.

 This example shows fields in the `/Contact` resource from Salesforce mapped to fields in a common resource called `myContacts`.
 ![Transformations Page](img/Example_MyContacts.png)

 You can use common resources to do more than normalize resource names.
 You can transform data types, so when a resource returns a string and you need a date, Cloud Elements transforms the data.
 Using our JavaScript Editor, you can create logic to manage complex problems.
-For example, you can write a simple script to combine fields like `FirstName` and `LastName` into a single field called `Name`.
+For example, you can write a simple script to combine fields like `firstName` and `lastName` into a single field called `name`.
 Or tackle even more complicated issues like transforming a number based priority value (1-10) to a descriptor based value (low, medium, or high).

 ## Understanding Levels